 In these high tech times we live in so many advances in medical science have come to light to alleviate human suffering and pain and elevate self esteem.

-This is no more clearly illustrated than in the world of podiatry and the cutting edge foot and ankle surgical procedures performed by our very own, Dr. Abraham Wagner ,and his gifted staff.
+This is no more clearly illustrated than in the world of podiatry and the cutting edge minimally-invasive foot surgical procedures performed by our very own, Dr. Abraham Wagner.

 Correcting abnormally short toes via toe lengthening is only one of their many highly successful foot and ankle procedures.